ibiggy9/Ai-SPY-Deepfake-Detection-Model/README.md

 # Audio Deepfake Detection

 ## Overview
-This project foucses on detecting audio deep fakes with deep learning
+This project focuses on detecting audio deep fakes with deep learning

 ## Installation
 To get started, make sure you have Python 3.10.6 installed.
 You can check your Python version with: